Navigation to passenger rights

 Airlines are required to take all necessary measures to prevent any flight irregularity.
 If the flight delay or cancellation is due to extraordinary circumstances, the airline is not liable and, in these situations, the airline is not obliged to pay compensation to the passenger.

 For this reason, it is essential to know whether the disruption you experienced while travelling was due to extraordinary circumstances or not.
 One recurring point of controversy, for example, is the issue of strikes.
-Only after multiple different cases in this area can a clearer basis now be drawn on whether a strike can be considered an extraordinary circumstance or not.
-It is important to differentiate between wildcat strikes and strikes carried out by airport staff.
-An example of a wildcat strike is when a number of airline employees unexpectedly report sick and flight operations are interrupted.
-In this case, passengers are entitled to compensation.
-On the other hand, strikes by airport employees are considered extraordinary circumstances and, since not under the airline’s responsibility, no compensation will be provided in this instance.
+Only after the decision of the European Court of Justice a clearer basis can now be drawn on whether a strike can be considered as an extraordinary circumstance or not.
+It is important to differentiate between airline personnel strikes, such as a wildcat strike of pilots or service personnel, and non-airline personnel strikes, such as from airport security staff or air traffic controllers.
+If a strike is executed by non-airline personnel, they are considered as extraordinary circumstances and, since not under the airline’s responsibility, no compensation will be provided in this instance.

 It is also important to know that there are several reasons for the airline to deny boarding to a passenger.
 If the reason falls under the passenger’s responsibility, then there are reasonable grounds to deny them boarding and the passenger does not have a claim for compensation.